Coweta, Oklahoma: Schools

 The Coweta Public School District is the 29th-largest school district in the state, and as of October 2007, the district had 3,161 prekindergarten through 12th-grade students enrolled in six different schools; the district is also the largest in Wagoner County.

 Media

 Coweta has one newspaper, the Coweta American.
 The paper is published every Wednesday.
 It is owned by BH Media Group.

 Economy

 Historically, Coweta's economy was based on agriculture' until the 1960s.
 Production of grain is still important, but cotton acreage has decreased greatly.
 Now, the city's largest employers are Coweta school system, Walmart (one retail store), and the City of Coweta.
 Many employed residents now commute to Tulsa, Broken Arrow, or Muskogee.

+In March of 2026, the Muscogee Nation opened a $100 million, 104,000-square-foot casino/hotel in town.

 Government

 Coweta has a council-manager form of government.